jimm/patchmaster/site/irb.md

 title: IRB
 ---

+> She sells sea shells by the sea shore.

 *Warning*: this feature of PatchMaster is brand new.
 The commands or their syntax may change as I play with IRB mode.
 So, please give me your [feedback](mailto:jim@jimmenard.com).